Best Cheap Electronic Drum Set For Beginners

 • With USB and MIDI connectivity

-The 8" dual-zone snare features mesh material that gives it a feel closer to an acoustic set than regular rubber pads.
-The same material is also used on the kit's three 8" mesh toms.
-Completing the set are three 10" cymbals, a hi-hat pedal, and a kick pedal with a bass drum pad tower.
+The 8″ dual-zone snare features mesh material that gives it a feel closer to an acoustic set than regular rubber pads.
+The same material is also used on the kit’s three 8″ mesh toms.
+Completing the set are three 10″ rubber cymbal pads, a hi-hat pedal, and a kick pedal with a bass drum tower.

 All of these are mounted on its four-post rack, which is a definite plus if you like to strike your drumset hard.
 While the posts are tough, the cables are a bit thin, so proper handling and cable setup are needed.

 Other features include built-in metronome, headphones out, Aux input, USB, and MIDI connectivity.
-Its included MIDI input/output separate from the USB-MIDI output and 2 inputs for pad expansion provides unrivaled connectivity in its price points.
+It included MIDI input/output separate from the USB-MIDI output, and 2 inputs for pad expansion provide unrivaled connectivity in its price points.

 All things considered, the Nitro Mesh is what I personally recommend.
 It is the best beginner electric drum set for under $500 you can get barring the second-hand market.

-Good job Alesis!
-I've gigged with this and it's very usable for an entry level kit.
-The sounds are limited and I wouldn't go as far as to say that they are "real" sounding but I would use it in a pinch for live performance as I did in this video:
+Good job, Alesis!
+I’ve gigged with this, and it’s very usable for an entry-level kit.
+The sounds are limited, and I wouldn’t go as far as to say that they are “real” sounding,g but I would use it in a pinch for live performance as I did in this video:

 Me playing the Alesis Nitro Mesh in a live recorded performance: